MAD9137/f2024/docs/modules/week11/swift-to-json.md

 Now this JSON new encoded string (escapedJSONString) is ready to be added to the end of a URL so it can be passed to the server through the URLRequest.

+You can [download the application here](/F2020/assets/downloads/SetupURLRequest.zip) to try it out yourself.
+This prints out the jsonString and the escapedJSONString to the console.

 [Back to Week 11](./index.md#during-class)